Newsom Protects 10 Illegal Aliens From Deportation/Puts MURDERERS Back on Our Streets - California Political Review

 The pardons for the three notes that each is facing “impending deportation”, although their immigration statuses are not listed.
 It is safe to assume, however, that each is in a lawful status, facing removal on criminal grounds relating to their convictions.

 These are killers.
-Newsom is protecting killers while forcing us to be locked up at home.
+Newson is protecting killers while forcing us to be locked up at home.
 I hope the Recall Gavin folks use this.

 California Governor Newsom Issues 22 Pardons.
 10 allow the recipients to avoid deportation due to their crimes